dpi-tta-lessons/html-css-basics/content.md

 # HTML & CSS Basics

-Let’s get started with HTML & CSS — the languages behind everything you see on the web.
+In this lesson you'll explore how websites are made, starting with just a blank file and some text.
+You'll experiment directly with HTML & CSS, the languages behind everything you see on the web.

-## Just Plain Text
+## Text on a Page

 HTML starts simple.
 When you create an `.html` file and type 'Hello, world!':